StewBagger/Jeeves/README.md

 ## Building from Source

-If you've made changes to the bot code and want to compile a new `.exe`:
+If you've made changes to the bot code and want to compile a standalone executable:

+**Windows:**

 1. Make sure Python 3.10+ is installed with pip
 2. Open a command prompt in the JeevesBot folder